Olivier-Boudeville/Ceylan-Traces/doc/Ceylan-Traces-Layer-technical-manual-english.rst

 Trace Categorisation
 ====================

-In addition to browsing the produced traces per emitter, origin, theme, wallclock or applicative timestamps, etc. it is often useful to be able to sort them per **emitter categorisation**, such a categorisation allowing to encompass multiple emitter instances of multiples emitter types.
+In addition to browsing the produced traces per emitter, origin, theme, wallclock or applicative timestamps, etc. it is often useful to be able to sort them per **emitter categorisation**, such a categorisation allowing to encompass multiple emitter instances of multiple emitter types.

 Categories are arbitrary, and are to be nested from the most general ones to the least (a bit like directories), knowing that subcategories are to be delimited by a dot character, like in: ``Art.Painting.Hopper``.
 As a consequence, any string can account for a category, keeping in mind dots have a specific meaning.